biocatchltd/yellowbox/docs/extras/postgresql.rst

     Requires the ``postgresql`` extra.
 For more information, see our :ref:`installation guide <installation>`.

-.. class:: PostgreSQLService(docker_client, image="postgres:latest", *, user='postgres', password='guest', \
+.. class:: PostgreSQLService(docker_client: docker.client.DockerClient, image: str="postgres:latest", *, user: str='postgres', password: str='guest', \
-        default_db=None, **kwargs)
+        default_db: str | None =None, **kwargs)

     A service that runs a PostgreSQL database.
 Inherits from :class:`~subclasses.SingleContainerService` and :class:`~extras.sql_base.SQLService`.

     :param docker_client: The docker client to used to pull and create the Postgresql container.
-    :type docker_client: :class:`~docker.client.DockerClient`

-    :param str image: The image name to create a container of.
+    :param image: The image name to create a container of.

-    :param str user: The name of the default user for the database.
+    :param user: The name of the default user for the database.
-    :param str password: The password for the default user.
+    :param password: The password for the default user.

-    :param str | None default_db: The name of the default database.
+    :param default_db: The name of the default database.
 If :data:`None`, uses the same name as the default user.

     :param \*\*kwargs: Additional keyword arguments passed to :class:`~extras.sql_base.SQLService`.